-10.5 When a student gets the grade 'F' in any subject during a semester, the SGPA and the CGPA from that semester onwards will be calculated, only for passed subjects.
+10.5 When a student gets the grade 'F' in any subject during a semester, the SGPA and the CGPA will be calculated taking into the credits of all registered subjects (including the credits of failed subjects (Senate Res.
+No. 26.A.C.4).
 After the 'F' grade(s) has/have been substituted by better grades during a subsequent semester, the SGPA and the CGPA of all the semesters, starting from the earliest semester in which the 'F' grade has been obtained, will be recomputed and recorded to take this change of grade into account.